CSCfi/csc-user-guide/docs/support/tutorials/gpu-ml.md

 [the available batch job partitions on CSC's supercomputers](../../computing/running/batch-job-partitions.md).

-## GPU utilisation
+## GPU utilization

 GPUs are an expensive resource compared to CPUs ([60 times more BUs!](../../accounts/billing.md)).
-Hence, ideally, a GPU should be maximally utilised once it has been reserved.
+Hence, ideally, a GPU should be maximally utilized once it has been reserved.

-You can check the current GPU utilisation of a running job by `ssh`ing to the node where it is running and running `nvidia-smi`.
+You can check the current GPU utilization of a running job by `ssh`ing to the node where it is running and running `nvidia-smi`.
 You should be able to identify your run from the process name or the process id, and check the corresponding "GPU-Util" column.
 Ideally it should be above 90%.

-For example, from the following excerpts we can see that on GPU 0 a `python3` job is running which uses roughly 17 GB of GPU memory and the current GPU utilisation is 99% (i.e., very good).
+For example, from the following excerpts we can see that on GPU 0 a `python3` job is running which uses roughly 17 GB of GPU memory and the current GPU utilization is 99% (i.e., very good).

 ```
 | GPU  Name        Persistence-M| Bus-Id        Disp.A | Volatile Uncorr.
 ECC |